-A daughter, Margaret, was born to Philip III of France and Maria of Brabant.
+Margaret of France was born to King Philip III of France and Maria of Brabant.

 1285 (5th October)

 Margaret’s father died.
-Maria’s half-brother became King Philip IV of France.
+Her mother’s half-brother became King Philip IV of France.

 1291 (31st July)